technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Setting up outbound calling, call recording, transcription, and real-time translation.md

 2. On the **Productivity** page, select **Manage** for **Outbound and inbound profiles**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image47.png)

 3. Select **+ New profile**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image48.png)

 4. On the **Create new profile** dialog, in the **Profile settings** section, enter **Contoso profile** in **Profile name** field, select **Outbound** in **Profile type**, and select **Next**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image49.png)

 5. In **Phone number**, select a phone number in the **Shared numbers** list, and select **Next**.

-> ***Note***
->
-> *The phone numbers list shows only those numbers that are enabled for
-> outbound calling and aren't used as a personal phone number.*
+    **Note** - The phone numbers list shows only those numbers that are enabled for outbound calling and aren't used as a personal phone number.

     ![A screenshot of a computer Description automatically generated](./media/media15/image50.png)

 6. In **Outbound info**, do the following:

     - **Number label**: **Billing**

-    &nbsp;

     - **Queue**: Test

-    &nbsp;

     - **Capacity**: Default voice outbound

-    &nbsp;

     - **Caller ID number**: Select a number from the list.
       The **(Profile Number)** label against the number indicates that the caller ID displays the same number as the profile number.
 It's also the default setting.

     ![A screenshot of a computer Description automatically generated](./media/media15/image51.png)

 7. In **Outbound behaviors**, do the following and then select